carolt2015/StockHawk/README.md

 # Stock Hawk

-This Stock app in Android has been upgraded with key features such as widgets and realtime graph for the user requested stock quote.
-This project is a part of  Udacity's Android Developer Nanodegree.
+Stock Hawk project is a part of  Udacity's Android Developer Nanodegree.
+This Stock app has been upgraded with key features such as widgets and real-time graph for the user requested stock quote.